OCB7D2D/OcbPinRecipes/README.md

 ### Version 0.3.0

+- Amount of items is now also pinned
-- Added craft to clear recipe button
+- Added craft & clear recipe button
+- Refactored data persisting to work on server
+- Old pinned recipes will be lost on upgrade

 ### Version 0.2.0